Shen Zhou: Work

 Lofty Mt.
 Lu by Shen Zhou.
 1467, Hanging scroll, 6′ × 3′.
 National Palace Museum, Taipei.

 Shen Zhou's scholarly upbringing and artistic training had instilled in him a reverence for China's historical tradition that influenced both his life and his art from an early age.
 He was accomplished in history and the classics, and his paintings reveal a disciplined obedience to the styles of the Yuan dynasty, to China's history, and to the orthodox Confucianism that he embodied in his filial life.
 He is most famous for his landscapes and for his "boneless" renderings of flowers, which are meticulously created in the style of the Yuan masters.
 However, he did not always paint within strict boundaries.

 Poetic Feeling of Fallen Flowers by Shen Zhou.
 Album leaf, ink and color on paper, 35.9 x 60.1 cm.
 Nanjing Museum, China.

 Shen possessed a large collection of paintings from the late Yuan and early Ming, which he and his scholar-painter colleagues used as models in forging the revivalist approach of the Wu style.
 He frequently combined experimental elements with the more rigid styles of the Yuan masters.
 Much of his work was done in collaboration with others, combining painting, poetry, and calligraphy at gatherings with his literati friends.
 It was upon these ideals that his Wu School was founded.
 For Wu painters, painting was a meditation, rather than an occupation.
 Shen Zhou never coveted his paintings, although they were frequently coveted and imitated by others.
 Through Shen Zhou's eyes, a painting was not a commodity, but the very extension of the painter himself.

-His paintings depicts soaring mountains and towering trees, while human works are reduced to specks in this immensity.
+His paintings depict soaring mountains and towering trees, while human works are reduced to specks in this immensity.
 This was made to make nature feel all empowering while dwarfing the human element.
 His most famous work from 1487, Rainy Thoughts (now in the National Palace Museum, Taipei), shows the rain dominating the composition while an insignificant house blurs with the mountains that towers over it.
 He is usually contrasted with Wu Wei, a painter that places humankind as the center of attention in his paintings.

 This artist should not be confused with another Chinese artist named Shen Zhou who lived in 1848–1903.